History of Garth Brooks in Timeline

 In 2020, Garth Brooks became the youngest recipient of the Library of Congress Gershwin Prize for Popular Song.

-In 2020, Garth Brooks received the Library of Congress Gershwin Prize for Popular Song and the Billboard Icon Award.
+In 2020, Garth Brooks was awarded the Library of Congress Gershwin Prize for Popular Song, becoming the youngest recipient at the time, and received the Billboard Icon Award presented by Cher.

 On June 16, 2021, Garth Brooks won the Pollstar award as the "country touring artist of the decade" (2010s).